HackToTheFuture-WatsonX/WatsonX/docs/pdf-extractor-v3/process-flows.md

 # PDF Extractor V3 — Process & User Flows

-## Overview

-This document traces the major journeys through V3 — from first launch to a completed extraction — and the critical backend paths that power them.
+This document traces the major journeys through V3 — from first launch to a completed extraction run — along with the critical backend event sequences.

 ---

-## 1. Application Startup Flow
+## 1. Application Startup

-The sequence from double-clicking the `.exe` to a fully interactive window.
+From double-clicking the `.exe` to a fully interactive window.

 ```mermaid
 sequenceDiagram